Biography

 But school was a different story.
 I struggled academically and socially.
 I had no real friends and was frequently bullied.
 I was that kid sitting with no one, no wanted to be friends with etc, my grades suffered as a result.
 Eventually, my parents pulled me out of traditional school, and I transitioned to cyber school.
 It wasn’t until I turned 21 that I was diagnosed with Nonverbal Learning Disorder and Generalized Anxiety Disorder.
 The diagnosis made sense, I had always struggled with processing information, navigating social situations, and keeping up with traditional academics, but I never understood why.
 I also was diagnosed with high-functioning autism which solves a lot of puzzle pieces that I was questioning over the years.

-One day, I stumbled across The Modern Rogue YouTube channel, and that’s where I first heard about ham radio.
+I stumbled across The Modern Rogue YouTube channel, and that’s where I first heard about ham radio.
 One video in particular, a fun take on Winlink and "sending nuclear codes" and that caught my attention.
 Sure, it was a joke, but the concept fascinated me.
 I went down a rabbit hole, watching more videos about radios and communication.
 I knew instantly: this was something I had to try, I studied hard for my Technician exam and passed on my first attempt, only missing two questions.
-This was a stark contrast to my struggles in school, it proved that when I’m truly interested in something, I can learn, understand, and excel.
+This was a stark contrast to my struggles in school.
+It proved that when I’m truly interested in something, I can learn, understand, and excel.
 For the first time, I felt a good sense of belonging and friendship.

 Worked DXCCs: